 This wildflower has several common names, including candle anemone, thimbleweed, and long-headed windflower, all of which refer to the elongated seedhead that follows each white to greenish white, early- to midsummer flowers.
 The flowers bloom atop stems that reach about 2 feet tall, with deeply lobed, rich green foliage.
 The interesting seedheads are green through the summer, eventually turning brown and then fluffy as the mature seeds are released in fall: a fun accent in the autumn garden.
 The leaves may also develop some reddish fall color.
 Anemone cylindrica is native to many parts of North America.
+It can spread by rhizomes.
 Full sun to partial shade; average to dry soil.
 Perennial; Zones 3 to 8.

 Please read the germination information as well before ordering.